mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Aslan regiment in the Imperial Guard.

 PLAN LAZARUS

-The Peace of Ftahalr established a 30-parsec- wide gap between the Imperium and Aslan Hierate but Emperor Martin and his military high command were still concerned about the expansionist
+The Peace of Ftahalr established a 30-parsec-wide gap between the Imperium and Aslan Hierate but Emperor Martin and his military high command were still concerned about the expansionist
 Aslan.
 The acquisition of land was a biological